-Detailed information regarding the types of funding available can be found on the UWM Graduate School’s “Financing Your Education” webpage.
-In addition to the Graduate School’s awards, the department has a limited number of scholarships and awards for its students.
+Most of our full-time students receive financial support in the form of a Teaching Assistantship (TA), Research Assistantship (RA), or fellowship.
+All of these awards provide a stipend, benefits including access to health insurance, and full tuition remission.
+Detailed information regarding these awards can be found on the UWM Graduate School’s “Financing Your Education” webpage.
+Summary information is below.
+In addition to these Graduate School awards, the department has a limited number of scholarships and awards for its students.

-Most of the students in in the M.S. and Ph.D. graduate programs are funded via academic-year teaching assistantships, who are assigned to lead laboratory sessions that coincide with our lecture courses.
-Teaching assistants generally work approximately 20 hours of work per week and are paid a stipend.
-Current stipend amounts can be found here (see 50% appointment column).
-In addition to their stipends, teaching assistants receive full remission of tuition as well as benefits such as health insurance.
-Please note that due to state budgets the amount of teaching assistants the department is able to hire each year is limited and the process for determining which students receive offers for funding can be competitive.
+Most students in our M.S. and Ph.D. graduate programs are funded via academic-year (9-month) teaching assistantships.
+Teaching assistants (TAs) are assigned to lead laboratory sessions that coincide with our lecture courses.
+TAs generally work approximately 20 hours per week and are paid a stipend.
+Current TA stipend amounts can be found here (see C-BASIS, 9-month, 50% appointment column).
+Teaching assistants also receive full tuition remission and access to benefits such as health insurance.
+Due to state budgets, the number of TAs the department can hire each year is limited, and the process for determining which students receive offers for funding can be competitive.

-Many of our faculty members have been very successful at applying for extramural funds and have received grants from regional, national, and international sponsors.
-These research projects usually require a team-like approach, and faculty will hire graduate students as research and project assistants to work in their lab, accompany them in the field, and assist with analyzing and publishing their findings.
-Like teaching assistants, in addition to their stipends, research and project assistants receive full remission of tuition as well as benefits such as health insurance.
-Opportunities for these types of appointments are limited and this serves as a good example of the importance of contacting members of our faculty early in your application process to discuss research interests.
+Many of our faculty members have been very successful at applying for and receiving grants from regional, national, and international sponsors.
+These research projects usually require a team-like approach, and faculty will hire graduate students as research assistants (RAs) to work in their lab, accompany them in the field, and assist with analyzing and publishing their findings.
+Current RA stipend amounts can be found here (C-Basis, 9-month, 50% appointment; scroll down to find the Geosciences row).
+Like teaching assistants, research assistants also receive full tuition remission and access to benefits such as health insurance.
+Opportunities for these types of appointments are limited, and this serves as a good example of the importance of contacting members of our faculty early in your application process to discuss research interests.
 Working on an already-funded research project can be an exceptional advantage when determining your own thesis topic.